coowry/choke/README.md

 ```

 ## Functions
-List of all the functionas avilables on the library.
+List of all the functions available on the library.

 ### start\_link() -> supervisor:startlink\_ret().
 Start the throttle supervisor.
 Other way of starting the throttle